 - Air Operating Permit Renewal Information:

-- TV, initial FESOP, and initial MSOP Permits issued by IDEM OAQ expire five (5) years after the issuance date of the original permit.
+- Title V, initial FESOP, and initial MSOP Permits issued by IDEM OAQ expire five (5) years after the issuance date of the original permit.
 Even if a permit has been amended or modified, the expiration date remains dependent on the original permit issuance date.
 FESOP and MSOP renewals may have a permit term of ten (10) years.
 Sources will have the right to continue to operate after the expiration if a timely and complete renewal application is submitted.